EthTradeApp/Ethereum-Copy-Trading/README.md

 ### Prerequisites
 1. **MetaMask** or a similar Ethereum wallet.
 2. Access to an Ethereum testnet (e.g., Goerli or Sepolia).
 3. Basic ETH and test tokens for transactions.

+#Copy #Ethereum #MetaMask #SmartContracts #Trading #CryptoTrading